 Dogs are NOT allowed in the pool area

 Although dogs are technically NOT allowed in the pool area, a few hotels may make exceptions or simply lax in enforcement during the slow hours or season, like during the Winter and Fall (given that it’s not a busy week or weekend due to major events).
 At a 4-star resort, I’ve been warmly welcomed into their trendy pool area and invited into the fitness center.
-It ultimately depends on the staff of the hour!
+ARF, it ultimately depends on the staff of the hour!

 Besides my humans’ private vehicle, I’ve also ridden on Uber and Lyft in the city.
 To date, I haven’t experienced any issues with rideshare drivers, even when outside my carrier.
 Although I don’t recommend taking public transportation in Vegas, it’s nice to know that small dogs are allowed on public buses as long as they’re inside a carrier.

 Off the Strip Dog-Friendly Activities

 GRRR, so you’re probably getting the idea that the Las Vegas Strip isn’t so dog-friendly, but what about the rest of the city?
 For dog parks (like real dog parks, not just the ones on hotel grounds) and dog-friendly hikes, you’ll have to go off the Strip.
 And WOOF, there’s more to Las Vegas than the Strip, but you’ll most likely need a car as the city is not so walkable.
 Also, bear in mind that homelessness and litter are quite noticeable throughout some parts of the city.
-Here are a few popular dog-friendly spots off the Strip:
+Here are a few PAWpular dog-friendly spots off the Strip:

 Town Square – (6605 S Las Vegas Blvd) – Near McCarran International Airport, this 93-acre shopping district welcomes all leashed dogs.
 At this fantastic shopping and entertainment center, your dog will sniff out water stations, poop bags, and dog-friendly grass areas.
 Most restaurants also have dog-friendly patios: Lazy Dog (offering a dog menu), Brio Tuscan Grille, CPK, Crazy Pita, Loco Cantina, and more!